Primerica Canada Reviews

 HMMMMM!
 There are a lot of dissatisfied customers out there.

-Yes, I saw the occasional good review but for the most part, people seem unhappy with Primerica.
+Yes, I saw the occasional good review but for the most part, people seem unhappy with Primerica Canada.
 Everything from the cost of premiums to customer service.

 While I hesitate to give too much credence to these reviews, where there is smoke there’s usually fire.